 She was born and raised in the Fredonia, KS area and grew up on a farm that was the third largest hog farm in the state at the time.
 She attended Emporia State University and Kansas State University, where she received her bachelor’s degree and her Doctor of Veterinary Medicine degree.

 Dr. Bolton has returned to the family farm.
 She enjoys fishing, acrylic painting, woodworking, carpentry, doing wildlife rehabilitation, working with raptors, and taking care of her own fish, chickens, turkeys, cockatiels, several reptiles, and numerous dogs and cats.

-Dr. Erin Parkinson was born and raised in Everson, WA, which is about two hours north of Seattle.
-Dr. Parkinson knew she wanted to be a vet when she was five years old, and that dream never left her!
+Dr. Erin Fisher was born and raised in Everson, WA, which is about two hours north of Seattle.
+Dr. Fisher knew she wanted to be a vet when she was five years old, and that dream never left her!
 During her growing up years, she raised Saanen dairy goats for 4-H and developed a great love for these beautiful and delightful little animals!

 TyLynn Botts, RVT

 Allie has been with Independence Animal Hospital for eight years.
 She graduated from the Independence Community College Vet Tech program in 2013.
 Her education paired with her endless love and passion for animals makes her a great asset to the IAH team.